hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 * ECT_0 : Initial value = 0, incremented when a packet marked ECT(0) is received
 * ECT_1 : Initial value = 0, incremented when a packet marked ECT(1) is received
-* CE    : Initial value = 0, incremented when a packet marked CE is received Duplicate packets should not increment the counters
+* CE    : Initial value = 0, incremented when a packet marked CE is received

+Duplicate packets SHOULD NOT increment the counters

 ## Transport draft: ECN capability exchange